primitivefinance/mythic/journal/src/ui/nov-13.md

 ## What's weak
 - Data pipes.
 The app is piped data from stack traces in a... suboptimal format.
 The AppEventLog
 - Separation of compute, rendering, and business logic.
 For example, view components are handling logic and parsing data then rendering, which happens repeatedly and slows down the entire application.
-View components are basically forced to be pure to have high performance
+View components should be forced to be pure to have high performance, a change we need to make.
 - Application updates are coupled with simulation updates, which could drag/entangle the performance of simulations with  the application runtime, also not desired.
 - Still missing some primitive components for styling, but not too much of a priority
 - Testing is weak